georgiee/coding-for-kids/slides.md

 ---
 ^ Working with kids is fun.

-^ I always have an amazing time and I'm still surprised
+^ I always had an amazing time and I'm still surprised

 ^ about all the funny ideas they have!